 With three-year terms the Council consisting of twelve Parish members drew lots in the first year.
-In September 2019 four members who drew one-year will have completed their term and four new members will be welcomed.
-Coming on in September will be Paula Demirjiam, Rose Marie Marmolejo, Albert May, and Tom Zawislinski.
-They will join Trish Black, Kathleen Buchanan, Cathy Coda, Ann Eden, Tom Jagodzinski, Pat Pavlucik, Lou Servideo, and Richard Wheeling.
+Current Council members are: Paula Demirjiam, Rose Marie Marmolejo, Albert May, Tom Zawislinski, Trish Black, Kathleen Buchanan, Cathy Coda, Ann Eden, Tom Jagodzinski, Pat Pavlucik, Lou Servideo, and Richard Wheeling.

 As a consultative body, the Council assists the Pastor in planning, developing programs, improving pastoral services, and evaluating the effectiveness of those programs and services.
 Parishioners who serve on the Standing Committees will decide what the parish needs in each of these areas, set goals, and formulate proposals for meeting those needs.
 Pastoral Council members function as liaison, bringing each committee’s proposals for consideration to the Pastor and the Council as a whole.
 Meeting notes, with additional Council information, can be found here.
 Check them out and see what your Council has been up to.